FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 Try physically acting out the interaction you planned.
 For now, you can just pretend the device is doing the things you’ve scripted for it.

 **Are there things that seemed better on paper than acted out?**
+The inital concept was to a ziptie like apparatus with a ratchet to loosen and tighten it.
+When physcially trying two issues arose, first being that unless it was really tightened the device would slide down the beverage and could reach a taper and therefore provide inaccuracte readings.
+Secondly the weight of the device could tip the drink over compounding the issues as there is no more pressure due to the agitation.

 **Are there new ideas that occur to you or your collaborators that come up from the acting?**
+Instead of being a ziptie the device could be more along the lines of a sleeve that has some form of expanding interior (air or liquid bladder).

 ## Part C. Prototype the device